-A Sargent EC325 Power Control System is fitted.
+A Sargent EC325 Power Control System is fitted in the back of the wardrobe.
 It features a built in intelligent 'offline' battery charger, a system monitoring circuit and a digital control panel with scrolling menus.
 For a full description of this unit including operating instructions and fault finding, refer to the Connection of Services section.